sjnay/slotMachine/README.md

 As the user reaches point checkpoints in intervals of 50, they are updated with what crops they have grown and how many points until their next crop.

 <img width="1120" alt="Screen Shot 2022-08-12 at 3 20 45 AM" src="https://user-images.githubusercontent.com/109879644/184316632-22724008-e7db-40d1-8f9d-1e9b6994a62c.png">
-When the player has made it all the way through the game, reaching 200 points.
-This is the view they see.
-The game resets at this point.
+When the player has made it all the way through the game, reaching 200 points, this is the view they see and the game resets.

 <img width="1213" alt="Screen Shot 2022-08-12 at 3 21 31 AM" src="https://user-images.githubusercontent.com/109879644/184316687-68f5fefc-8635-4222-83ea-fa68dfa85bb6.png">
 The combination of weeds, pests and critters is game ending.
 This is the screen the user sees and the game resets.